-There are plenty of other possible developments that can be carried out with our toolkit.
-One can, for instance, address how the dissipation of a compound system influence the emergence of collective phenomena, e.g., synchronization and dissipative phase transitions, or how quantum correlations are built-in time.
-It can also pave the way to new techniques for quantum noise spectroscopy, with the dissipating system used as a probe to study the environmental degree of freedom.
+There are plenty of possible developments that can be carried out with our toolkit.
+One can, for instance, address how the dissipation of a compound system influences the emergence of collective phenomena, e.g., synchronization and dissipative phase transitions, or how quantum correlations are built-in time.
+It can also pave the way for new techniques for quantum noise spectroscopy, with the dissipating system used as a probe to study the environmental degree of freedom.